Azkali/Switchdeck/README.md

 1. Download and run `install-steam.sh` in your **terminal**.
 2. In Steam go to **Settings** -> **Library** and turn on: Low Bandwidth, Low Performance and Disable Community Content.
 3. Go to **Settings** -> **Compatibility** and select either Proton 10, 11 or Experimental.
 You can also download them manually in your library.
-4. Restart Steam to apply the [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) and [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) patch to your Proton version.
+4. Restart Steam to apply the [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek), [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch to your Proton version.
 It's applied on launch.
 5. To launch Steam, use `launch-steam.sh` in your Steam folder or use the provided shortcuts.

-**Note:** If Steam updates your Proton version you have to relaunch it to reapply the [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) and [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) patch.
+**Note:** If Steam updates your Proton version you have to relaunch it to reapply the [DXVK-Sarek,](https://github.com/pythonlover02/DXVK-Sarek) [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch.
-Use Proton 10 or [Proton-10-GE](https://github.com/gloriouseggroll/proton-ge-custom) for 32-bit games.
-Both are patched on launch with a workaround for a broken vulkan extension, **fixing vertex explosions.**

 ---